-Transportation and Infrastructure; Sustainable Planning; Animal Geographies and Transport Animals; Forest-Based Livelihoods; Social Movements and Rebellions; Cartography.
-Myanmar (Burma); Northeast India; US Northeastern Cities
+Transportation and Infrastructure; Animal Geographies and Transport Animals; Forest-Based Livelihoods; Social Movements and Rebellions; Cartography and Cosmography; History of Geographic Thought

 Shell, J. (2019), “The Enigma of the Asian Elephant: Sovereignty, Reproductive Nature, and the Limits of Empire.”
 Annals of the American Association of Geographers 109 (4), 1154-1171.